aronpammer/UHAI-hackathon/README.md

 - pil

 Scalability

-UHAI can handle a few hundred requests per second
+UHAI can handle a few hundred requests per second.

 UHAI is dependent on IPFS which has an evaluated
 IO bandwidth of 2MBps in the current network that we have here.